sowmyagowri/HomeAway.com-Simulation-using-React-Node-Kafka-MongoDB/README.md

 # HomeAway
-This website was developed solely for educational purposes.
+This was developed as a part of Lab 2 for CMPE 273 coursework at SJSU solely for educational purposes.

 ## How can I run HomeAway?
   - Run HomeAway back-end using instructions in ReadMe.md in backend directory